hashicorp/terraform-aws-vault/examples/vault-iam-auth/README.md

 [`ec2` auth method example][ec2_example].

-The workflow is that the client trying to authenticate will create a request to the method `GetCallerIdentity` of the AWS STS API.
+The workflow is that the client trying to authenticate will create a request to the method `GetCallerIdentity` of the AWS STS API (but not yet send it).
 This method basically answers the question "Who am I?".
 This request is then signed with the AWS credentials of the client.
 The signed result is then sent with the login request to the Vault Server.
 When the Vault server receives a login request with the `iam` method, it can execute the STS request without actually knowing the contents of the signed part.
 It then receives a response from STS identifying who signed it, which the Vault Server then can check against the ARN of the IAM principal bounded to a previously created Vault Role and decide if it should be allowed to authenticate or not.

 It is important to notice that, when the Vault Server receives this encrypted STS API request attached to a login request, to be able to execute it and perform the